drieswijns/ahornsweeper/README.md

     def get_players(self):
         """Return all players, only one in the case of minesweeper""" return [self.player]

+    def copy(self, other):
+          """Deep copy the contents of the other State to self""" self.configuration = [
+              [is_bomb for is_bomb in row]
+              for row in other.configuration
+          ]

+          self.discovered = [
+              [count for count in row]
+              for row in other.discovered
+          ]

 You have now completed the **MinesweeperState**, it includes the bomb configuration, the information found by the player, the game's stop conditions (**is_final**), the game's